 “Awareness, familiarity, consideration and purchase intent are leading indicators that gauge

-By quantifying factors like awareness, familiarity, and purchase intent, marketers can use leading indicators predict how a brand’s perception will shift over an extended period of time.
+By quantifying factors like awareness, familiarity, and purchase intent, marketers can use leading indicators predict how brand equity will shift over an extended period of time.

 Brand Marketing vs. Performance Marketing